LostArtefacts/TRX/README.md

     takes time.

-    Players can reproduce the PlayStation releases' wobbly geometry with the optional vertex snapping setting.
-When integer upscaling is enabled, Vertex Snap At Upscale Resolution makes its snapping grid follow the internal scene resolution instead of the original 320×240 grid.
+    Players can reproduce the PlayStation releases' wobbly geometry with the vertex snapping setting.
+It can be disabled, use the original 320×240 grid, or use the upscale resolution.

 3. **Can I play this on Mac, Linux, Android...?**